Exposed Shell in your 5G modem? Send over Commands as Root!

 AT+LINUXCMD=

-This functionality permits the sending of instructions to a Linux instance within the modem's firmware, independent of the visible operating system of the device.[2]
+This functionality permits the sending of instructions trough modem's firmware to be executed on the host, bypassing the security controls of the operating system of the device.[2]
 As we shall observe in the forthcoming examples, employing this particular instruction to obtain RCE may not even be necessary.

 Vulnerabilities and Attack Vectors #